lscoppitto/docs-v3/docs/gettingstarted/ZM1-DB.md

 *  Create a new cloud device for this board.
 *  Accept the provisioning firmware (the existing firmware will be overwritten).
-*  After provisioning, the terminal should output "Claim finished successfully". if you click on *cloud device* section, you will be directed to the device page in zerynth cloud.
+*  After provisioning, the terminal should print "Claim finished successfully". if you click on *cloud device* section, you will be directed to the device page in zerynth cloud.

 <figure>